-Method for assessing hand bone density may prevent hip fracturesNovember 19th, 2012 in Diseases, Conditions, Syndromes /
+Method for assessing hand bone density may prevent hip fracturesNovember 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study from Karolinska Institutet in Sweden shows, that a technique for measuring bone density called digital X-ray radiogrammetry (or DXR) used on standard hand radiographs can help to identify patients with a higher risk of hip fracture.
 The researchers believe that DXR, which is fully comparable with other, more costly methods, can be used preventively to identify people in the risk zone for osteoporosis – a disease estimated to effect some 200 million women worldwide.

 Each year, approximately 1.7 million hip fractures occur worldwide (about 18,000 only in Sweden), mainly in elderly people and women with osteoporosis.
 A hip fracture can be particularly serious for the elderly; it often entails lengthy rehabilitation and leaves many patients unable to lead an independent life.
 Moreover, between 10 and 20 per cent of sufferers die from complications.
 Apart from the human suffering they cause, hip fractures are also very costly to the healthcare services in the amount of care they demand.

 "If we can identify people with osteoporosis and treat them with drugs, we can reduce the risk of hip fracture," says principal investigator, Associate Professor Torkel Brismar of Karolinska Institutet's Department of Clinical Sciences, Intervention and Technology.
 "Our research shows that DXR is a technique that lends itself well to this, maybe at general health check-ups, or screenings, for example, or when people seek treatment for a suspected hand or wrist fracture."